dananau/GTPyhop/additional_information.md

 ### <span id="HGNpyhop">6.2.
 HGNPyhop</span>

 There is a fork of Pyhop called [HGNpyhop](https://github.com/ospur/hgn-pyhop) in which one may declare an action to be directly relevant for a goal.
-At first glance, this seems like a desirable feature, and I seriously considered adding it to GTPyhop -- but I ultimately decided against it, because it imposes significant restriction on how the planner can use the action.
+This seems like a nice feature, and I seriously considered adding it to GTPyhop -- but I ultimately decided against it, because it creates unfortunate restrictions on how the actions can be used.

 In HGNPyhop, to declare an action relevant for a goal of the form `(variable, arg, value)`, the action must be callable as `action_name(arg,value)`.
 Consider what this means for goals 1 and 2 in the previous section: